bohdanmoroziuk/nuxt3-boilerplate/README.md

     ```bash
     npx eslint --init

-    > To check syntax and find problems
+    > How would you like to use ESLint?
+To check syntax and find problems
-    > JavaScript modules (import/export)
+    > What type of modules does your project use?
+JavaScript modules (import/export)
-    > Vue.js
+    > Which framework does your project use?
+Vue.js
     > Does your project use TypeScript?
 Yes
     > Where does your code run?
 Node
     > What format do you want your config file to be in?
 JavaScript
-    > Would you like to install them now with npm?
+    > Would you like to install them now?
 No
     ```

     ```javascript